Atticus.io Review: A Review of Dave Chesson’s Book Formatting Software

 You don’t have to worry about losing all that hard work because of a power glitch.
 You can backup all your books one at a time, or all at once, without any hassle or break in your writing flow.

-Intuitive and User Friendly
+Intuitive and user friendly

 Dave Chesson and his team are all about creating tools that are user-friendly and integrate with other apps, cloud storage, and bring your writing world to life through collaboration with technology.
 This means you get software that takes care of everything you need.